Import a project from Heroku

 With Replit, you can write and host your code all in the same place.

 If you already have an app or project running on Heroku and your code is stored Github, you can easily port it over to Replit.

 Importing your Heroku project from Github

 GitHub repositories can be run automatically on Replit.
 Head to replit.com/heroku to import a repository.
-Any public repository under 500 MB (or 1GB with Hacker plan) can be cloned.
-You can unlock private repos after authenticating with GitHub and purchasing private repls with Cycles or with our Hacker plan.
+Any public repository under 500 MB (or 1GiB with Replit Core membership) can be cloned.
+You can unlock private repos after authenticating with GitHub and purchasing a Replit Core membership.

 - Go to replit.com/heroku

 Paste the link to your GitHub repository.
 If your repo is private, authenticate with GitHub first.